shibutf/openg2p-erp/docs/openg2p-admin-guide.md

-# Administrator's Guide for MOSIP's OpenG2P
+# Administrators Guide for MOSIP's OpenG2P

 This guide helps the administrators in configuring and using the OpenG2P portal.